kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    to read in the future.

-   Moreover, the "squash" part of the process collapses all the commits on the branch proposing the changes into a single commit on the parent repository.
+   Moreover, the "squash" part of the process collapses all the commits on the branch proposing the changes into a single commit on the upstream repository.
    Again, this will make it a lot easier to read, summarised, and interpret changes brought in by individual pull requests without navigating a large number of commits.
    It also makes it easier to revert the changes brought in by a pull request,